Title: Playtime Is Over

 Year: 2013

-Material: Digital prints, framed
+Materials: Digital prints, framed

-About: While many of the computer-generated events assigned to these random dates will probably not take place,
+While many of the computer-generated events assigned to these random dates will probably not take place, some computer-generated speculations—such as those made by NASA and the scientific community at large—may indeed occur.

-Nightwatch at the parking lot
+Title: Nightwatch at the Parking Lot

 Artist: Anne de Vries